 In 1912 the Society for the Propagation of the Gospel in Foreign Places purchased a field in Limassol for 41 Cyprus pounds and arranged for a church to be built on the site.
 The work was completed in three years and the church was dedicated on 31 October 1915.
-The records of chaplains of St Barnabas’ Anglican Church, of whom the present incumbent Revd Canon Derek G Smith is the fifteenth, start in 1888, more than two decades before the church building was constructed.
+The records of chaplains of St Barnabas’ Anglican Church start in 1888, more than two decades before the church building was constructed.

 Over the years, the building has been extended several times: within ten years of the original construction, a porch was added to the north side, then a new altar and font were installed, and various improvements have been made, often through donations from members of the congregation.
 In the early 1990s there were very serious problems with the roof and the whole of the roof was replaced.
 Shortly after this, it was decided to extend the nave to accommodate the increasing numbers in the congregation; funds were raised through donations and grants, and the extension was dedicated by Bishop Clive Handford on 15 June 2003.

-St Barnabas’ has continued to grow, and a new extension on the south side will be built during 2013, a hundred years after the original foundation.
+St Barnabas’ has continued to grow, and a new extension on the south side was built during 2013, a hundred years after the original foundation.